Hump Express

 1946 Model - Passenger Car

 Edgewater, N.J. - Driven by Capt.
-Eddie Rickenbacker, the first 1946 model civilian passenger car built in the East rolled of the assembly line of the Ford plant here recently.
-Automobile manufacturers are now authorized to go "all-out" in car production.
+Eddie Rickenbacker, the first 1946 model civilian passenger car built in the East rolled of the Automobile manufacturers are now authorized to go "all-out" in car production.
 They'd probably sell more if they had Carole Landis, "America's GI Sweetheart," as a permanent hood ornament.

 Auto Manufacturers